 Project Grants range from $250 to $5,000 and require a dollar-for-dollar cash match from the applicant organization.

 Dates for Eligible Projects: Activities supported by MAC’s Project grant must take place between July 1 of the current year and June 30 of the following year.

 Before submitting an application, MAC recommends you thoroughly read the Frequently Asked Questions.

 Organizations who apply for a Project Grant must:

 - Be a unit of local government, such as a school, library, or another county or municipal agency.
 These entities may be required to provide documentation of their status as a governmental agency

 Eligible organizations are limited to applying for either a MAC Project or Operating Grant each year.
 Individuals are not eligible to apply for a Project Grant.
-First-time applicants are strongly encouraged to consult with MAC Program Staff (see list of contacts at the end of the guidelines) about the viability of their proposal before submitting an application.
+First-time applicants are strongly encouraged to consult with MAC Program Staff about the viability of their proposal before submitting an application.

 Program Areas & Project Grant Examples